Why, exactly, this Tecla edition may be useful to pianists. (January 2005)

 by Brian Jeffery

-I have been meaning to write this note ever since this edition was first published in 1989, to explain in detail exactly why this edition might be useful to pianists, with examples from the sonatas themselves.
+I have been meaning to write this note ever since this edition was first published in 1989, to explain in detail exactly why this Tecla edition of Beethoven’s 32 piano sonatas might be useful to pianists, with examples from the sonatas themselves.

 Is it practical to use these first editions for playing from?
 In my opinion it is very practical, and enables one to play straight from the earliest known sources without passing through the intermediary of an editor.
 Here are some examples, with comparisons with a modern edition.
 I have chosen the Henle Urtext edition for the comparisons, because it is known as a source which serious pianists use, but the same issues will arise with all modern editions.